Nguyen-duc-quyen/VoiceConversion/README.md

 (links below)
 ***
 # Desciptions
-Here, we adapt the AutoVC model to solve the many-to-many as well as the zero-shot voice conversion problem
+Here, we adopt the AutoVC model to solve the many-to-many as well as the zero-shot voice conversion problem
 If you want to train the model, please checkout the **Instructions** below
 The purpose of each file in our repository will be described as follow
 ## Directories